Historic Preservation

 Who We Are

 No one knows a community better than the people who live there.
-The Certified Local Government (CLG) program is a partnership between local governments, History Nebraska, and the National Park Service to help tell your community’s diverse story.
+The Certified Local Government (CLG) program is a partnership between local governments, the Nebraska State Historical Society, and the National Park Service to help tell your community’s diverse story.
 We want you to have an opportunity to tell your own history.
 CLGs provide grassroots wisdom and resources to encourage local preservation efforts.
 Communities all across Nebraska have discovered that historic preservation is an important tool for economic development, downtown revitalization, and heritage tourism.

 By becoming a CLG, your town gains the ability to: